CDLUC3/merritt-docker/mrt-services/mysql/README.md

-This image will allow you to run a standalone Merritt inventory database running in its own docker container on your desktop.
+This image will allow you to run a standalone Merritt inventory database running in its own docker container on in your docker environment.

 The following instructions will allow you to connect to that instance.